For All Ages, All Levels

 - Scales, exercises, and etudes to develop a solid technique

 - Solo repertoire, which begins with the Suzuki books and moves on from there

 Listening to recordings, studying scores, and learning music history are also integrated.

 As a professional orchestral violinist, I enjoy helping people of any level prepare for auditions.
-Younger students usually need scales, a prepared solo piece, maybe a prepared excerpt, and possibly sight reading.
-Part of our lessons is spent working on sight reading and other audition skills.
-Sometimes I set up mock auditions, where the student plays through several different rounds in a realistic setting.
+Studying and sight reading orchestral excerpts are useful at this stage, as is sight reading duets.
+Often I set up mock auditions where the student plays through several different rounds in a realistic setting.
 I record the student, then we listen to the "audition" together and discuss what happened and what might be improved.

 Teaching adult beginners is very different from teaching children.
 We start immediately with note reading along with theory and technique exercises.
 I use pieces from the Suzuki books, however I supplement them with other material.
 Lessons are geared to each student's level with an eye toward what they hope to achieve.